Skip to main content

 - Manage permissions: Redirects to Folder Storage to manage access to the folder.

-- Delete: Use to delete the folder with prompts inside it.
+- Delete: Use to delete the folder with objects inside it.

 Click any folder in the hierarchy to display prompts stored in it.

-AuthorThe username or system ID associated with the user who created or last updated this application.
+AuthorUsername or system ID associated with the user who created or last updated this file.

-Update timeThe timestamp of the last modification of the prompt.
-Use to track changes.
+Updated timeThe timestamp of the last modification of the prompt.

 ActionsActions you can perform on the selected prompt:

-- Open in new tab: Opens a new tab with prompt's properties.
+- Open in new tab: Opens the prompt's properties in a new tab.

-- Move to another folder: Use to select the target folder in the hierarchy to move the file.
+- Move to another folder: Select a target folder in the hierarchy to move the prompt.

-- Delete: Use to delete a prompt.
-Alternatively you can use Bulk Actions in the header to remove multiple prompts.
+- Delete: Remove the prompt.
+You can also use Bulk Actions in the toolbar to delete multiple prompts at once.

 Export

-Use Export in the toolbar to bulk download prompts.
-This is useful for migrating prompts between environments, sharing sets of prompts with another users, or keeping a point-in-time backup.
+Use Bulk Actions in the toolbar to bulk download prompts.
+This is useful for migrating prompts between environments, sharing sets of prompts with other users, or keeping a point-in-time backup.

 To export prompts: